BabarBaig/wk12-react-intro/README.md

 # wk12-react-intro

-Use React.js to set state of React DOM and use string interpolation to create a statement
+Use React.js.
+Use setState, object deconstruction, and string interpolation to create a string displayed in the browser.

+## Credit

+MIT xPRO: Professional Certificate in Coding: Full Stack Development with MERN - September 2021